-Schubert, Franz Liszt, Frederic Chopin,

-Schumann, Brahms and Tchaikovsky

-11 6-1 French Impressionism (1875-1925): The Impressionists were painters who

-'' music and arts ·

-music and arts used colours to capture the feeling of a

-passing moment in time and the nature.

-Claude Debussy, a late-Romantic

-composer appears with close links with

-Impressionists and Symbolism.
-His

-compositions were created to evoke the

-impression of a mood, emotion, or

-atmosphere.
-This was synchronised with

-Japanese art styles in Europe.

-12 6-2 French Impressionism (1875-1925): Debussy heavily experimented with exotic

-music and diplomacies chords from Asia and Africa, bringing

-non-European motifs.
-This was partly a

-reflection of French foreign policies and

-diplomacy at the time.
-We can discuss

-advantages and disadvantages of their

-policies.

-13 7-1 Pan-European identities and The concept Europeanism means that the

-European integration people of Europe have a distinctive set of

-political, economic and social norms and

-values.
-It arises from the historical sense

-of Western Europe having the common

-history of Latin Christendom, the

-Carolingian Empire and the early modern

-Habsburg Empire.

-14 8-1 Modern era (1890-1975): Transition Composers were obsessed with pushing

-Romantic to Modern times the limits and constraints of the past.
-It

-pushed the transition from Romantic to

-Modernism which is characterized by

-freedom and experimentation.
-Look a new

-world in the new century.
-Majors

-composers: Gustav Mahler (an Austrian

-composer) and Béla Bartók (a Hungarian

-composer) and Béla Bartók (a Hungarian composer)

-15 8-2 Changes of geopolitics in Europe and composer) and Béla Bartók (a Hungarian composer)

-15 8-2 Changes of geopolitics in Europe and democratization of music
+Schubert, Franz Liszt, Frederic Chopin, Schumann, Brahms and Tchaikovsky 11 6-1 French Impressionism (1875-1925): music and arts The Impressionists were painters who used colours to capture the feeling of a passing moment in time and the nature.
+Claude Debussy, a late-Romantic composer appears with close links with Impressionists and Symbolism.
+His compositions were created to evoke the impression of a mood, emotion, or atmosphere.
+This was synchronised with Japanese art styles in Europe.
+12 6-2 French Impressionism (1875-1925): music and diplomacies Debussy heavily experimented with exotic chords from Asia and Africa, bringing non-European motifs.
+This was partly a reflection of French foreign policies and diplomacy at the time.
+We can discuss advantages and disadvantages of their policies.
+13 7-1 Pan-European identities and European integration The concept Europeanism means that the people of Europe have a distinctive set of political, economic and social norms and values.
+It arises from the historical sense of Western Europe having the common history of Latin Christendom, the Carolingian Empire and the early modern Habsburg Empire.
+14 8-1 Modern era (1890 -1975): Transition Romantic to Modern times Composers were obsessed with pushing the limits and constraints of the past.
+It pushed the transition from Romantic to Modernism which is characterized by freedom and experimentation.
+Look a new world in the new century.
+Majors composers: Gustav Mahler (an Austrian composer) and Béla Bartók (a Hungarian composer) 15 8-2 Changes of geopolitics in Europe and democratization of music